-|MCBs can provide protection against overcurrent and short circuits only.||RCBOs can provide protection against overcurrent, short circuit and earth leakage currents.|
+|MCBs can provide protection against overcurrent and short circuits only.||RCBOs can provide protection against overcurrent, short circuit, and earth leakage currents.|

-|MCBs are selected based on the load, the maximum short-circuit current it can interrupt safely and trip curve.||RCBOs are the combination of MCB and RCCB.
-It is selected based on the load and maximum short-circuit current it can interrupt, trip curve and maximum leakage current.|
+|MCBs are selected based on the load, the maximum short-circuit current it can interrupt safely, and trip curve.||RCBOs are a combination of MCB and RCCB.
+It is selected based on the load and maximum short-circuit current it can interrupt, trip curve, and maximum leakage current.|

 |MCBs monitors the current flow through the line and interrupts the circuits during overload and short circuit.||RCBOs not only monitor the current flow through the line but also the return flow in the neutral line.
-It can interrupt the circuit during overcurrent, short circuit and earth leakage.|
+It can interrupt the circuit during overcurrent, short circuit, and earth leakage.|

-|Cannot protect against earth faults.||RCBOs can protect against earth fault, electric shocks that MCBs may not do.|
+|Cannot protect against earth faults.||RCBOs can protect against earth faults and electric shocks that MCBs may not do.|

-|MCBs are used to protect lighting circuits, air conditioners and other home appliances(Other than heaters and devices which have direct contact with water).||RCBO are used for the protection against electric shocks.
-Hence it is mainly used to interrupt the power to water heaters, power sockets etc. where there is a possibility of occurrence of electric shock.|
+|MCBs are used to protect lighting circuits, air conditioners, and other home appliances(Other than heaters and devices which have direct contact with water).||RCBOs are used for protection against electric shocks.
+Hence it is mainly used to interrupt the power to water heaters, power sockets, etc. where there is a possibility of occurrence of electric shock.|

-For better understanding watch the video:
+For a better understanding watch the video:

-Incoming Searches:1.
-What is the difference between MCB and RCBO?
+1. What is the difference between MCB and RCBO?